zx80/flask-tester/docs/documentation.md

     The authentication data, here a password, must have been provided to the authenticator.

+    Direct parameters from `pydantic` and `dataclass` classes are supported and converted to JSON.

   - `get post put patch delete` methods with the same extensions.

     Submit a `GET` request to path `/stats` authenticated as _hobbes_,